jbfly/jbcave/README.md

 ## Credits

 - Original concept inspired by SFCave
-- Developed by John BonewitzLast updated: Sun Mar  9 17:01:20 HST 2025
+- Developed by John Bonewitz